-The levels of the Upper Great Lakes integrate the effects of climatic fluctuations, which reflect Net Basin Supplies (NBS; precipitation, runoff minus evaporation) and Superior and Net Total Supplies (NTS) to Michigan-Huron, which includes NBS plus the inflows to Lake Michigan-Huron through the St. Mary's River.
+The levels of the Upper Great Lakes integrate the effects of climatic fluctuations, which reflect Net Basin Supplies (precipitation on the lakes plus runoff minus evaporation; NBS) and Superior and Net Total Supplies to Michigan-Huron, which includes NBS plus the inflows to Lake Michigan-Huron through the St. Mary's River.
 The Bonsal and Regier historical review ends in August 2002.
 The PDSI values in Table 1 are for the 12-month period ending in August of the indicated year.

-In the most recent dry period, below-average NBS to Lake Superior persisted until about August 2007 and levels at or below chart datum persisted until summer 2008, as they also did on Michigan-Huron.
-Thus, in the episode of the 2000s, the Upper Lakes' levels fell at approximately the same time as the drought onset in the West.
-NBS and the lakes levels, however, did not align with the short wetter period in the West from late 2004 to 2006, but remained below average right through to the late 2006-2007 Western drought, and low lake levels lagged a further year.
+In the most recent dry period, below-average NBS to Lake Superior persisted until about August 2007 and levels at or below chart datum persisted until the summer of 2008, as they also did on Michigan-Huron.
+Thus, in the episode of the 2000s, the Upper Lakes' levels fell at approximately the same time as the drought onset in Western Canada.
+NBS and the lake levels, however, did not align with the short wetter period in Western Canada from late 2004 to 2006, but remained below average right through to the late 2006-2007 Western Canadian drought, and low lake levels lagged a further year.